swift-conductor/conductor-client-golang/docs/readme/workers.md

     "http://localhost:8080/api",
 ))

-taskRunner := worker.NewWorkerRunnerWithApiClient(apiClient)
+workerHost := worker.NewWorkerHostWithApiClient(apiClient)

-// Start polling for a task by name "simple_task", with a batch size of 1 and 1 second interval
+// Start polling for a task by name "custom_task", with a batch size of 1 and 1 second interval
-// Between polls if there are no tasks available to execute taskRunner.StartWorker("simple_task", examples.SimpleWorker, 1, time.Second*1)
+// Between polls if there are no tasks available to execute workerHost.StartWorker("custom_task", examples.CustomWorker, 1, time.Second*1)

 // Add more StartWorker calls as needed

 // Block
-taskRunner.WaitWorkers()
+workerHost.WaitWorkers()
 ```

 ## Task Management APIs